Universal-Team/db/docs/_3ds/godmode9.md

   of contributors (developers, people who report bugs or suggest features, people who help with advice or web hosting...) after 6 years of development is just too big.
 Just know, each and every contribution, no matter how big or small is highly appreciated.
-For this release, special thanks go to <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/Wolfvak/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/Wolfvak">@Wolfvak</a>, who''s been a main dev with me for almost all of the lifetime of GodMode9, to <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/aspargas2/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/aspargas2">@aspargas2</a>
+For this release, special thanks go to <a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/Wolfvak/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/Wolfvak">@Wolfvak</a>, who''s been a main dev with me for almost all of the lifetime of GodMode9, to <a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/aspargas2/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/aspargas2">@aspargas2</a>
-  who did maintenance and fixed bugs, to <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/Epicpkmn11/hovercard" data-octo-click="hovercard-link-click"
+  who did maintenance and fixed bugs, to <a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/Epicpkmn11/hovercard" data-octo-click="hovercard-link-click"
   data-octo-dimensions="link_type:self" href="https://github.com/Epicpkmn11">@Epicpkmn11</a>,
-  who improved the save game generation and thus the installation for DSiWare CIAs and dumps and to <a class="user-mention" data-hovercard-type="user" data-hovercard-url="/users/giiutfff/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/giiutfff">@giiutfff</a>
+  who improved the save game generation and thus the installation for DSiWare CIAs and dumps and to <a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/giiutfff/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/giiutfff">@giiutfff</a>
   who catched a really nasty bug happening when trimming certain DS cart dumps in GodMode9 (great catch!).</p>'
 updated: '2022-03-22T19:11:38Z'